 - Create a Boundary around the area and select it.

-- In the TOOLS tab, navigate to the Volumes group and set the Reference Type to Terrain State.
+- In the TOOLS for Boundary tab, navigate to the Volumes group and set the Reference Type to Terrain State.

-- Click on the Cut/Fill button to launch the calculation.
+- Click on the Cut/Fill button to initiate the calculation.

 - A progress bar in the bottom left displays and the Cut/Fill map is created in the Viewport.

 - Quantities are available in the Information box.